xuender/limit/README.md

 * supports asynchronous and synchronous calls.
 * simple middleware to rate limit HTTP requests.
-* timeout request immediately returns an error.
+* requests that may timeout will returns an error immediately.
 * call order.

 ## 💡 Usage